 What Is Your Credit Score?

-This may be one of the most discomfiting questions one can ask a potential marriage partner, and in truth should be asked early rather than later.
-Most do not realize that their spouse’s credit score, while individually his or her own, can have a negative impact if the couple holds joint accounts.
-Remember, a low credit score exists for a reason.
-So before applying for that joint store card, or even a mortgage, be sure that your potential spouse is both financially aware as well as financially responsible.
+This may be one of the most discomfiting questions one can ask a potential marriage partner, but it can be better to ask sooner rather than later.
+Many do not realize that their spouse’s credit score, while individually their own, can have a negative impact if the couple holds joint accounts or wishes to apply for a loan or mortgage.
+It can be beneficial to be aware of each other’s credit scores and potentially make plans to improve those scores.

 How Much Do You Pay For Auto Insurance?

-Unlike credit scores, your spouse’s driving record will affect your auto insurance rates, and high insurance premiums can break the budget.
-This conversation is often neglected until that quote comes back that is more than triple what you paid for as a single person.
-While this is not a good enough reason to call the whole thing off, it is good to know ahead and avoid an unpleasant discussion later down the road.
+Your spouse’s driving record usually affects your auto insurance rates, and high insurance premiums can break the budget.
+This conversation is often neglected until an unexpected quote comes back that is more than triple what you paid for as a single person.
+While this is generally not a reason to call off a marriage, it can be wise to know what’s ahead and potentially avoid an unpleasant discussion later down the road.